artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 1. Install the Virtual Machine as explained below at section *Virtual Machine*.

-2. Download the sources as explained below at section *Simulators and Example Projects*.
+2. Download the sources as explained below at section *RVfpga Sources*.

 ## Virtual Machine